adriangs1996/morty/docs/guide/quick-start.md

 # Quick Start

-This guide will help you get started with Morty in just a few minutes.
+This guide will help you get started with Mortymer in just a few minutes.
-We'll create a simple API endpoint that demonstrates the core features of Morty by integrating it in a Rails API, let's call it Rails and Morty.
+We'll create a simple API endpoint that demonstrates the core features of Mortymer by integrating it in a Rails API, let's call it Rails and Mortymer.

 ## Basic Setup